1. Accept Your Offer of Admission

 If you have questions about what courses you should select for the upcoming year, contact an advisor in your department.

-Keep in mind that visa processing can take a long time, so plan ahead.
+Note: Visa processing can take a significant amount of time, so please plan accordingly.

 Financial aid could include scholarships, grants, on-campus work-study jobs, and student loans.
-All US citizens and permanent residents should follow instructions provided by the Office of Student Financial Aid to file for federal student aid using the Free Application for Federal Student Aid (FAFSA) which is available online beginning October 1.
+All US citizens and permanent residents should follow instructions provided by the Office of Student Financial Aid to file for federal student aid using the Free Application for Federal Student Aid (FAFSA) which is available online.
 Remember to list the UW–Madison FAFSA code of 003895.
 International students should review a list of scholarships and grants provided by International Student Services.

 If you attended another institution since you were last enrolled at UW–Madison, you must submit official transcripts for each college or university.
 The transcripts should include all college-level course work completed to date and your current term in progress, if applicable.
 Request that it is sent directly to the Office of Admissions and Recruitment.
 You do not need to resubmit your high school transcript or a college transcript for course work already recorded on your UW–Madison transcript.